Laestadianism: The true Christians doctrine

-Another core teaching concerns essential differences in lifestyle and beliefs between true believers on one hand, and false Christians (sometimes distinguished as living faith versus dead faith) and unbelievers on the other.
+Another core teaching concerns essential differences in lifestyle and beliefs between true believers on one hand, and false Christians and unbelievers, (sometimes distinguished as those having living faith versus dead faith).

 Exclusion and inclusion among Laestadian sub-groups

-The leaders of the two largest Laestadian sub-groups, the Conservative Laestadians and Firstborn Laestadians, have for decades excluded each other and all other Laestadian sub-groups from the kingdom of Heaven even though the denominations' core doctrines are nearly indistinguishable.
+The leaders of the two largest Laestadian sub-groups, the Conservative Laestadians and Firstborn Laestadians, have for decades excluded each other and all other Laestadian sub-groups from the kingdom of Heaven, even though the denominations' core doctrines are nearly indistinguishable.
 The leadership of the smaller third main sub-group, the Federation, has continued to regard the other sub-groups as of living faith, after having unsuccessfully sought to preserve unity within Laestadianism when its larger counterparts' leaders in the 1930s called for, and later required, dissociation from the Federation and other Laestadian denominations.

-Declaration of forgiveness
+Declaration of forgiveness (Absolution)

-The church teaches that every believer has the authority to testify that others' sins are forgiven, sometimes referred to as the audible declaration of the forgiveness of sins.
-Laestadians usually proclaim the forgiveness of sins "in Jesus' name and blood".
+The church teaches the Lutheran doctrine of the priesthood of believers.
+Thus, every believer has the authority to testify that others' sins are forgiven, (absolution) sometimes referred to as the audible declaration of the forgiveness of sins.
+However, Laestadians usually proclaim the absolution with a unique "in Jesus' name and blood", versus the traditional Lutheran proclamation which is "in the name of the Father, Son and Holy Spirit."

 In practice

-Laestadianism holds that when a Christian has committed a sin, whether in thought or deed, she or he should confess the sin to another believer.
-Thus it is a common practice among Laestadians in or out of church at any time, but especially during the church service prior to the rite of holy communion, to be confessing their sins to one another or, occasionally, to one of the church ministers performing the sacrament.
+Laestadianism holds that when a Christian has committed a sin, whether in thought or deed, they should confess the sin to another believer in order to receive the absolution or forgiveness.
+Thus, it is a common practice among Laestadians, not just in church, at any time, but especially during the church service prior to the rite of holy communion, to confess their sins to one another, or, to one of the church ministers performing the sacrament.
 A common declaration is, "Believe your sin(s) forgiven in Jesus' name and (shed) blood."
-This procedure, ingrained in Laestadianism, differs from absolution in mainstream Lutheran churches in several aspects, including that the request for forgiveness need not be, and most often is not, to the minister; the confession is often made openly; confession is not by appointment but rather readily available to any believer from any other believer at any time; and the specific wording of the declaration states that the means of atonement is Christ's shed blood.
+This procedure, ingrained in Laestadianism, differs from absolution in mainstream Lutheran churches in several aspects, including: that the request for forgiveness need not be, and most often is not, to the minister; the confession is often made openly; confession is not by appointment but rather readily available to any believer from any other believer at any time; and the specific wording of the declaration states that the means of atonement is Christ's shed blood, the formula being: "Believe your sin(s) forgiven in Jesus's name and (shed) blood." versus the traditional Lutheran formula being: "Believe your sin(s) forgiven in the name of the Father, Son, and Holy Spirit.".

 A most solemn rite

-Because a Laestadian takes very seriously the proposition that grace exists only for one whose sins have been specifically forgiven, there is scarcely another rite in this movement that would rival the importance of the declaration of forgiveness.
+Because a Laestadian takes very seriously the proposition that grace exists only for one whose known sins have been specifically forgiven, there is scarcely another rite in this movement that would rival the importance of the declaration of forgiveness.
 This doctrine is a unique extension of the priesthood of the believer doctrine.